bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-image-updater.md

         - image: 'docker.io/nicolaka/netshoot:latest'
 ```

-Our ImageUpdater uses the 'digest' update strategy and we add an extra block for Kustomize:
+Our ImageUpdater uses the **digest** update strategy and we add an extra block for Kustomize:
 ```
 apiVersion: argocd-image-updater.argoproj.io/v1alpha1
 kind: ImageUpdater